Skip to main content

 subscribe:merge_tagged(["f1","f2","f3"]);

-When data is being published on an edge, it is also possible to subscribe to it from a client using subscribe and adding the edge name using @edge.
-For example, the following will subscribe to the flow my-flow on my-edge.
+When data is being published on an edge, it is also possible to subscribe to it from a client using subscribe and adding the edge name using @edge-name.
+For example, the following will subscribe to the flow "my-flow" on the edge "my-edge".

 subscribe('my-flow@my-edge');